What is Retinoblastoma?

 Signs and Symptoms of Retinoblastoma

 Retinoblastoma is hard to diagnose early because the symptoms are not obvious.
-You may have been the first to notice a white reflection in your child's pupil called the cat's-eye reflex.
+You may have been the first to notice a white reflection in your child's pupil called the cat's eye reflex.
 This is when you can actually see the tumor as the eye moves and light reflects off the tumor.
-Sometimes photographs are useful in picking up this abnormal light reflex.
+Sometimes pictures are useful in picking up this abnormal light reflex.

-The child may have been squinting or having difficulty focusing both eyes on the same object.
-This is called strabismus and usually occurs if the tumor is located in or very near the visually most sensitive part of the eye.
+Your child may have been squinting or having a hard time focusing both eyes on the same object.
+This is called strabismus.
+It usually occurs if the tumor is in or very near the most sensitive part of the eye.
 Symptoms occurring in later stages of the disease include a painful red eye and loss or decrease of vision in the affected eye.

 Retinoblastoma Diagnosis

-If the examination shows a great amount of disease in one eye, treatment may include removal of that eye.
-If both eyes are involved, current treatment approaches are available to make every effort to try to save at least one eye.
+If the exam shows a large amount of disease in one eye, treatment may include removal of that eye.
+If both eyes are involved, current treatment approaches make every effort to try to save at least one eye.
 Removal of your child's eye is done only when the disease has progressed beyond hope of saving useful vision.

 Complications of radiation therapy can include slight damage to the blood vessels, which should not reduce vision.
 Radiation can eventually lead to glaucoma, increased pressure in the eye.
 Radiation of the lens of the eye can result in cataracts, clouding of the lens of the eye.
 Radiation also has cosmetic consequences due to effects on orbital bone growth.
-In advanced cases surgery to remove the effected eye is the usual treatment.
-Cryotherapy, or freezing of the tumor, with or without chemotherapy, may be used to treat small localized tumors.
+In advanced cases, surgery to remove the affected eye is the usual treatment.
+Cryotherapy, or freezing of the tumor, with or without chemotherapy, may be used to treat small, localized tumors.

 When surgery is finished, your child may be given chemotherapy to destroy any remaining traces of disease.
-Some of the chemotherapy medicines may be carboplatin, etoposide (VP-16), vincristine, cyclophosphamide, ifosfamide, doxorubicin and topotecan.
-These drugs have all been found to be somewhat effective against retinoblastoma and may be used alone or in combinations for a course of chemotherapy.
+Some of the chemotherapy medicines may be Carboplatin, Etoposide, Vincristine, Cyclophosphamide, Ifosfamide, doxorubicin and Topotecan.
+These drugs have all been found to be somewhat effective against retinoblastoma.
+They may be used alone or in combination for a course of chemotherapy.

 Local chemotherapy is used for large tumors.
-Chemotherapy can be delivered to the tumor by a more direct route via the arteries within the eye.
+Chemotherapy can be delivered to the tumor by a more direct route through the arteries within the eye.
+Chemotherapy that is commonly used in this way includes Melphalan, Carboplatin and Topotecan.
 Side effects of this chemotherapy include swelling of the eyelid, bleeding into the eye, eye muscle dysfunction, drooping of the upper eyelid, or harm to the artery.

-After the treatment is completed, the child will receive periodic check-ups, including eye examinations under anesthesia and follow-up with an oncologist.
+After the treatment is completed, your child will have regular check-ups, including eye exams under anesthesia and follow up with an oncologist (cancer doctor).
 If needed, your child can be fitted with a prosthesis or glass eye.

 Retinoblastoma Prognosis

 Success in treating retinoblastoma can be measured either by survival or preservation of vision.
-For disease confined within the eye itself, nearly 95 percent of children survive.
-Change in the patient’s vision largely depends on the extent of tumor involvement.
+For disease confined within the eye itself, nearly 95% of children survive.
+Changes in the patient’s vision largely depend on the extent of tumor involvement.
 The prognosis when the tumor has metastasized is not as favorable.

 Treatment may be more successful due to early screening of children who have a family history of the disease.